JonPSmith/NetCore.AutoRegisterDi/READMe.md

 Fedor Zhekov, (GitHub @ZFi88) added attributes to allow you to define the `ServiceLifetime` of your class, and also exclude your class from being registered with the DI.

-Here are the attributes that sets the `ServiceLifetime` to be used when your class is registered with the DI.
+Here are the attributes that sets the `ServiceLifetime` to be used when `NetCore.AutoRegisterDi` registers your class with the DI.

 1. `[RegisterAsSingleton]` - Singleton lifetime.
 2. `[RegisterAsTransient]` - Transient lifetime.
 3. `[RegisterAsScoped]` - Scoped lifetime.

-The last attribute is `[DoNotAutoRegister]`, which stops that class being registered with the DI.
+The last attribute is `[DoNotAutoRegister]`, which stops `NetCore.AutoRegisterDi` registered that class with the DI.